The Fest Saturday, April 6, 2019, 10:00am – 9:30pm

 • University of Illinois – The mission of the School of Music is to advance the art of music and its related disciplines.
 It seeks to educate students in the various fields of the profession and to promote an understanding of music on the campus and in the larger community.
 In addition, U of I is the host of extensive and comprehensive summer music programs: Illinois Summer Youth Music, ISYM.

-• North Suburban Wind Ensemble – The Wind Ensemble is a symphonic group designed for advanced wind & percussion players who are interested in performing music of the highest caliber.
-Under the baton of Mr. Don Shupe, the ensemble rehearses weekly and performs four concerts every season.
+• Elmhurst College Wind Ensemble – The Wind Ensemble is a symphonic group designed for advanced wind & percussion players who are highly proficient on their instrument and performing music of the highest caliber.
+Under the baton of Dr. James Hile, the ensemble performs two to three concerts, and a tour every term.

 • The Player’s Bench – Player’s Bench Music Store has been serving the Crystal Lake community since 1973 with music lessons, musical instrument sales, rentals and repairs.
 Whether you want to learn to play or gain a greater appreciation for music, Player’s Bench is ready to help.enrich your life musically.